+Which Kibbles ‘n Bits Dry Recipes Get

 And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.

-The third item lists beef and bone meal, a dry rendered product from (beef) tissues, including bone, exclusive of blood, hair, hoof, horn, hide trimmings, manure, stomach and rumen contents”.1
+The third ingredient is beef and bone meal, a dry rendered product from (beef) tissues, including bone, exclusive of blood, hair, hoof, horn, hide trimmings, manure, stomach and rumen contents”.1

-Beef and bone meal has a lower biological value than most other meat meals.
+Beef and bone meal may have a lower biological value than most other meat meals.

 Scientists believe this decreased protein quality may be due to the ingredient’s higher ash and lower essential amino acid content.2